-The 2023 Best of Craft Beer Awards will be held March 31st - April 2nd, 2023 and will award medals in 58 categories.
-Judging is conducted blind; entries in the first round will receive feedback from each Judge at the table, and subsequent rounds will receive feedback from the judging team.
+The 2024 Best of Craft Beer Awards will be held March 15th - 17th, 2024 and will award medals in up to 59 categories and subcategories.
+Judging is conducted blind; entries in the first round will receive feedback from each Judge at the table, and entries in subsequent rounds will receive feedback from the judging team.
 Gold, Silver, and Bronze medals will be awarded in each category unless Judges deem less than 3 beers are medal-worthy.

-While we value the importance of style to communicate an expected flavor profile, we don't think a set of technical specifications is the lone measure of a delicious beer.
-Entries at the 2022 BOCBA will be evaluated to style with a preference for harmony and dynamism over strict fidelity.
-As the OBA puts it, "a beer with no technical flaws that varies from classic style parameters will be judged in greater esteem than a beer with technical flaws that adheres to style."
+While we value the importance of style to communicate an expected flavor profile, we don't think a set of technical specifications encapsulates a delicious beer.
+Entries at the 2024 BOCBA will be evaluated to style with a preference for dynamic and harmonious examples over those with strict fidelity to technical parameters.

 A harmonious beer is not just free of off-flavors or other technical flaws, it demonstrates skill in composition of the malt, hop, yeast, and water choices (and additional flavors, if any).
 Unless commonly accepted as part of a style's character, diacetyl, DMS, oxidation, acetaldehyde, acetone, astringency, autolysis, and sulfur are considered technical flaws.
-Drinkability is favored over brashness or one-note experiences.
+Drinkability and moreishness are favored over brashness or one-note experiences.